Dmitry Voropaev

 • Prize-winner at the International Plácido Domingo Operalia Vocal Competition (2004)

-Dmitry Voropaev graduated from the Choral School of the St Petersburg Academic Glinka Capella (1998) and St Petersburg State Rimsky-Korsakov Conservatoire (2003).
+Dmitry Voropaev graduated from St Petersburg’s Glinka Choir College (1998) and the St Petersburg State Rimsky-Korsakov Conservatoire (2003).
 In 2000 he made his Mariinsky Theatre debut as Count Almaviva in Il barbiere di Siviglia.
-Dmitry was a soloist with the Mariinsky Academy of Young Singers.
+Dmitry was a soloist with the Mariinsky Academy of Young Opera Singers.
 Since 2014, he has been a member of the Mariinsky Opera Company.

 Repertoire at the Mariinsky Theatre: